Skip to main content

 Knowledge Fellowship

-The Indigenous Climate Knowledge Fellowship is a three month pilot for Indigenous storytellers from Himalayan communities.
-Each fellow documents Traditional Ecological Knowledge based responses to the climate crisis and develops one strong story with mentorship and editorial support.
+The Indigenous Climate Knowledge Fellowship is a three-month pilot for Indigenous storytellers from Himalayan communities.
+Each fellow documents Traditional Ecological Knowledge-based responses to the climate crisis and develops one strong story with mentorship and editorial support.

-The fellowship is not the final goal.
-It is our way to start building trust, methods, examples and a network that will shape HCWN's wider climate knowledge work.
+It is the starting point for building trust, shared methods, and a network that will shape HCWN's wider climate knowledge work.

 Why the Himalaya matters